WFAS (AM)

-WFAS (1230 AM, HD Radio) was a commercial digital-only radio station licensed to serve White Plains, New York.
-The station was owned by Cumulus Media and broadcast with 1,000 watts from its studios and transmitter site on North End Avenue, in New York, New York.
+WFAS (1230 AM, HD Radio) was a commercial digital-only radio station licensed to White Plains, New York, United States.
+The station was owned by Cumulus Media and broadcast with 1,000 watts.
+Its studios and transmitter site were located on North End Avenue, in New York, New York.

-At the time of its closure, WFAS aired a conservative talk radio format with programming from Westwood One, which is itself owned by Cumulus Media.
-News updates were supplied by USA Radio News.
+At the time of its closure, WFAS aired a conservative talk format with programming from Westwood One, which is itself owned by Cumulus Media.
 The station began all-digital HD Radio broadcasting on May 24, 2021, after notifying the Federal Communications Commission (FCC).

 History

 WFAS's first license, as WBRS, was granted on August 19, 1926, to Universal Radio Manufacturing, Inc., located at 1062 Broadway in Brooklyn, New York.
 In 1928 the station was taken over by the Westchester Broadcasting Corporation, which changed the call sign to WCOH and relocated to the Greenville neighborhood in Yonkers.

 Due to the limited number of frequencies available for the highly congested New York City region, it was common beginning in the mid-1920s to require multiple stations to share a common frequency.
 On June 15, 1927, WBRS was assigned to 1420 kHz along with two other area stations.
 On November 11, 1928, under the provisions of the Federal Radio Commission's (FRC) General Order 40, the now-WCOH was reassigned to 1210 kHz on a shared time basis with three different stations.

-In 1932 the call letters were changed to WFAS, and the station relocated to White Plains.
+In 1932 the callsign was changed to WFAS, and the station relocated to White Plains.
 This call sign honored the two owners' husband and father, Frank A. Seitz, Sr. WFAS made its debut on August 11, 1932, from the Roger Smith Hotel, on the corner of Post Road and Chester Avenue in White Plains.
 WFAS initially broadcast with 100 watts using a T-top antenna located on the hotel's roof.

 In 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA), most stations on 1210 kHz, including WFAS, were reassigned to 1240 kHz.
 By March 1943, the station had moved to 1230 kHz, becoming a full-time operation which no longer had to share its frequency with any other stations.
 In 1947, the transmitter site moved to Secor Road in the Town of Greenburgh.
 Concurrent with that move, WFAS-FM (103.9) signed on the air on August 1, from the same location.
 The T-top antenna continued to be used as an auxiliary while the studios remained at the Roger Smith Hotel.

 In 1948, WFAS and WFAS-FM moved to new studios and offices in the building of the White Plains Reporter Dispatch newspaper.
 By 1954, the studios had moved out of the City of White Plains into the Secor Road location.
 In 1963, the station increased power to 1,000 watts.